-- ✓ DuPage County taxing bodies fall under the Property Tax Extension Limitation Law (PTELL), or "tax caps".
-The term "tax caps" is misleading because it implies that taxes are capped. - ✓ PTELL does not cap either individual property tax bills or individual property assessments. - ✓ Rather, PTELL limits the increase in property tax extensions to the lesser of 5 percent or the Consumer Price Index for Urban Consumers (CPI-U) from the previous year. - ✓ This is in addition to any amount for taxable new construction, newly annexed areas, and recovered tax increment financing (TIF) district valuations.
-In Cass 63, new construction is the only additional revenue source outside of the CPI-U. - ✓ If a school district needs to increase tax revenues for any purpose above the CPI-U, they generally must take that request directly to the voters for approval via referendum.
+- ✓ DuPage County taxing bodies fall under the Property Tax Extension Limitation Law (PTELL), sometimes called tax caps. - ✓ PTELL does not cap either individual property tax bills or individual property assessments. - ✓ Rather, PTELL limits the increase in property tax extensions to the lesser of 5 percent or the Consumer Price Index for Urban Consumers (CPI-U) from the previous year. - ✓ This is in addition to any amount for taxable new construction, newly annexed areas, and recovered tax increment financing (TIF) district valuations. - ✓ In Cass 63, new construction is the only potential source of growth outside of the CPI-U. - ✓ If a school district needs to increase tax revenues above the CPI-U, they generally must take that request directly to the voters for approval via referendum.